configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 ## How does the user condition work?

-The *comparison attribute*'s value from the [user object] is compared to the *comparison value* you set on the Dashboard.
+The *comparison attribute*'s value from the [User Object](../../user-object) is compared to the *comparison value* you set on the Dashboard.
 The comparison is done according to the selected comparator and will result in true or false.
 This will be the result of the condition.

-For more details on the evaluation of user conditions, please refer to [Setting Evaluation].
+For more details on the evaluation of user conditions, please refer to the [feature flag evaluation](../../feature-flag-evaluation).

 ## How to set a user condition?